Men and Care Policies

 -

-Ana B. Moreno
+Ana Moreno

 Technical Secretary, Global Alliance for Care

-Ana B. Moreno
+Ana Moreno

 Technical Secretary, Global Alliance for Care

-Specializes in defining and implementing collaboration platforms and multi-stakeholder alliances, participating in intergovernmental processes, and designing advocacy and outreach strategies for sustainable development and resource mobilization.
+Ana Moreno is a social anthropologist and journalist with over 30 years of experience in public policy, international, and local sustainable development projects.
+She specializes in defining and implementing collaboration platforms and multi-stakeholder alliances, participating in intergovernmental processes, and designing advocacy and outreach strategies for sustainable development and resource mobilization.

 Notable roles include serving as Coordinator for the United Nations Conference on Housing and Sustainable Urban Development (Habitat III) and the UN-Habitat World Urban Forum (2012-2018), as well as Director of the UN-Habitat Office for Brunei-Darussalam, Malaysia, Singapore, and Thailand.
+Additionally, she has held key positions with the Barcelona City Council, Spain’s Ministry of Industry, Tourism and Trade, and the Ministry of Economy and Finance.

 Action Track